ritakerkovits/recipe-page-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- CSS pseudo-element (https://developer.mozilla.org/en-US/docs/Web/CSS/::marker) - This helped me to select and format the list marker.
+This website provides a lot of other helpful tools.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.